rvennam/starter-apps/quickstart.md

-# Quick Start to Developing a new Start App
+# Quick Start to Developing a new Starter App

 ## Naming Convention
-TBD
+* The folder name for your app should be a high level folder on the same level as README.md
+* The folder name should not contain spaces or underscores, it should use dashes to seperate words
+* The folder name should not have numbers
+* The folder name should be a descriptive name of your starter app

-## Metadata
+## App Metadata
 TBD